blueoc-phucpham/notes/docs/index.md

 ### Common

 1. What metrics or criteria should we use to evaluate our test suite's effectiveness?
-2. Should user data be encrypted both at rest and in transit?
-If so, what encryption standards should we use?
+2. Should all user data be encrypted in the database?

-3. How do we create an admin account?
+4. How do we create an admin account?
 Are there limits on the number of admin accounts?
-4. Can admin view/update/delete user's notes?
+5. Can admin view/update/delete user's notes?
 Or deactivate user account?
+Can admin view all user's infomation?

-5. Does the design support mobile (responsive) functionality across different screen sizes?
+6. Does the design support mobile (responsive) functionality across different screen sizes?
 If not, what changes are needed?

-6. Is there a limit on how much note user can save?
+7. Is there a limit on how much note user can save?
 What should be done if one user spam very long note?

+8. Is note searching and categorizing is needed?

 ### Requirement